penske-media-corp/pmc-larva/packages/eslint-config/README.md

 Key features include:
 * WordPress standards are used and extended
+* Environments covered include es6, browser, node, commonjs and jquery
-* Full config is in index.js
+* Full config located in index.js

 ## Usage